briandiloreto/AtomicViz/README.md

     * Expand and collapse graph items to show dependencies at any level of detail
         * **Collapse graph items**: classes or anonymous functions (or callbacks)
         * **Expand graph items**: classes or anonymous functions (or callbacks)
     * Hide selected items.
-Hide unwanted graph graph items that are not relevant to your focus or the task at hand The **hidden items** can be made visible again by clicking on the eye icon (for a nested graph item), or using the button  _**Layout: Show hidden**_ to show top-level graph items that are hidden
+Hide unwanted graph items that are not relevant to your focus or the task at hand The **hidden items** can be made visible again by clicking on the eye icon (for a nested graph item), or using the button  _**Layout: Show hidden**_ to show top-level graph items that are hidden
     * You can expand the source and destination of an arrow by **double-clicking the arrow**.
 If the actual source or destination graph item is not visible (because its parent is collapsed), then the parent will be expanded to reveal the graph item